-- Lifecycle (SSDL) or Security Development Lifecycle (SDL), is beyond the scope of this document. - When vulnerabilities or weaknesses are found by a product assessment, make sure all the issues found are reported to appropriate stakeholders and resolved.
-Attackers are likely to be using the same security assessment tools and techniques, and may have encountered the same problems. - To protect against malicious modifications and maintain supply chain integrity, vendors should produce tamper-proof or tamper-evident products. - Authenticity of source code or software should be verifiable using strong cryptography (e.g., use PGP signing or HTTPS while distributing software).
-Downstream vendors should verify authenticity of components included in their products. - Where possible, products should have signed, trusted, and verified execution enabled by default where possible. - o Consumers should verify authenticity of products that are to be used or deployed. - Consumer/defender should continuously verify their deployments for unauthorized changes or anomalies. - Forensically check returned or retired products for signs of compromise.
+- When vulnerabilities or weaknesses are found by a product assessment, make sure all the issues found are reported to appropriate stakeholders and resolved.
+Attackers are likely to be using the same security assessment tools and techniques, and may have encountered the same problems. - To protect against malicious modifications and maintain supply chain integrity, vendors should produce tamper-proof or tamper-evident products. - Authenticity of source code or software should be verifiable using strong cryptography (e.g., use digital signatures or HTTPS while distributing software).
+Downstream vendors should verify authenticity of components included in their products. - Where possible, products should have signed, trusted, and verified execution enabled by default. - Consumers should verify authenticity of products that are to be used or deployed. - Consumer/defender should continuously verify their deployments for unauthorized changes or anomalies. - Forensically check returned or retired products for signs of compromise.